polaris-slo-cloud/polaris-demos/resource-consumer-efficiency-demo/prerequisites/README.md

     polaris-cli deploy resource-efficiency-slo-controller
     ```

-This is the resource efficiency query needed for Prometheus:
+This is the resource efficiency query that can be used with the Prometheus UI:
 ```
+# Example query for pods of the "resource-consumer" deployment in the "resource-consumer-demo" namespace.
 (
   (
     # Average total CPU usage across all pods of the deployment.